vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 When I do this exercise, I do one round standing on the right leg, and one round standing on the left leg.

-As of May 2024, my aim is to be able to manage at least 23 seconds on each leg, with adjustments for colder indoor temperatures.
-In practice, I generally do somewhere between 25 and 40 seconds on each leg.
+As of August 2024, my aim is to be able to manage at least 27 seconds on each leg, with adjustments for colder indoor temperatures.
+In practice, I generally do somewhere between 28 and 45 seconds on each leg.

 See